-These random Swedes who’ll pick up the phone have received no training whatsoever, and have been given no instructions about what to say – or perhaps more to the point, what not to say.
-You can talk to a random Swede about anything you’d like — northern lights, meatballs, fashion, politics, whatever.
+It’s worth noting that the random Swedes who pick up the phone have received no training whatsoever; they’ve been given no instructions about what to say when you call — or perhaps more to the point, what not to say.
+The Swedish Number allows you to talk to a random Swede about anything you’d like — northern lights, meatballs, fashion, politics, whatever.

 Swedish Tourist Association CEO Magnus Ling explained, “In troubled times, many countries try and limit communication between people, but we want to do just the opposite.
 We are making Sweden the first country in the world with its own phone number and giving our fellow Swedes the opportunity to answer the calls, express themselves and share their views, whatever they might be.”

-Back in 2012, VisitSweden launched a somewhat similar tourism campaign online.
+Back in 2012, another tourism company, VisitSweden, launched a somewhat similar campaign online.
 It gave the country’s official Twitter handle, @Sweden, to ordinary Swedes and more or less let them post whatever they liked.
-From the start there were problems with provocative posts, but they don’t call Twitter the ‘hate machine’ for nothing.
-However the country was convinced that transparency had more upsides than downsides and stuck with the “Curators of Sweden” program that continues today.
+As you would expect, from the start there were problems with provocative posts, but they don’t call Twitter the hate machine for no reason.
+Eventually, the country was convinced that transparency had more upsides than downsides and stuck with the “Curators of Sweden” program that continues today.

-Watch the campaign video below and try it out for yourself at +46 771 SWEDEN — just remember that international rates apply.
+You can learn more about the campaign in the video below and try it out for yourself at +46 771 SWEDEN — just remember that international rates apply.

-So what are your thoughts on the Swedish Number campaign?
-Is it a clever way to experience the country, or is it a disaster waiting to happen?
+Let us know your thoughts on the Swedish Number campaign.
+Is it a clever way to experience the country or is a disaster waiting to happen?